A Village and A Vision: Agriculture in Sri Lanka

-The Mankulam Agro Project is a multi-faceted initiative to rebuild a village struggling spiritually, educationally, morally and economically, which we expect will be a replicable model to create sustainable and wholistic transformation through business.
+The Mankulam Agro Project is a multi-faceted initiative to rebuild a village struggling spiritually, educationally, and economically, which we expect will be a replicable model to create sustainable and wholistic transformation through business.

 Ambalpuram in Mankulam is one of many poor villages in the Mullaitivu District in Sri Lanka.
 This village of over 315 families has a poorly maintained roadway with no public transport to the nearest town Mankulam 10km away.
 The population of Ambalpuram is 90% Hindu with a small Christian church and community present.